Sleuth-Capital/sleuth-capital.github.io/index.md

                             <input type="checkbox" id="gdpr_16864" name="gdpr[16864]" value="Y" class="av-checkbox gdpr" required>
                             <label for="gdpr_16864">By signing up for the newsletter, you agree to our Terms and privacy policy.</label>
                         </label>
                         <p>You can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us.
 We will treat your information with respect.
-For more information about our privacy practices please visit our website.
+For more information about our privacy practices please visit our privacy statement.
 By clicking below, you agree that we may process your information in accordance with these terms.</p>
                     </div>
                 </div>
                 <div id="mce-responses" class="clear">